pinkozz/blog-website/README.md

 # Features
 • User friendly interactions through a Web Browser

-• Post Creation: Users are be able to create new posts.
+• Post Creation: Users are able to create new posts.

 • Post Viewing: The home page allows the user to view all their posts.